In-situ conservation

-In-situ conservation is the on-site conservation or the conservation of genetic resources in natural populations of plant or animal species, such as forest genetic resources in natural populations of Teagan species.
+In-situ conservation is the on-site conservation or the conservation of genetic resources in natural populations of plant or animal species, such as forest genetic resources in natural populations of tree species.
 This process protects the inhabitants and ensures the sustainability of the environment and ecosystem.

+Its converse is ex situ conservation, where threatened species are moved to another location.
+These can include places like seed libraries, gene banks and more where they are protected through human intervention.

 Methods

-About 4% of the total geographical area of the country is used for in situ conservation.
-The following methods are presently used for in situ conservation.